Second Time Around: The Hubcap as Art

 Second Time Around: The Hubcap as Art is curated by Dana Hand Evans, executive director at the Museum of the Shenandoah Valley, Winchester, VA; in partnership with a curatorial team from Marywood University, Scranton, PA, and a professor of environmental studies at Shenandoah University, Winchester, VA.

 Second Time Around is touring November 2015 through October 2018.
 The dates below reflect seven-week exhibition periods.
 Dates are subject to change; please contact MoreArt@maaa.org or (800) 473-3872 x208/209 for current availability.
+This exhibition is currently fully booked.
+Request to be added to a wait list.

 August 7–September 4, 2015